 Which One is the Fatal, Voltage or Current and Why?

-A bad wife or girlfriend won’t kill you but voltage and current at some rate will do it easily.
-That’s why no one should play with electricity (power, voltage and current) as it is our friend but the worst enemy as well.
-If we give it a chance, it will never miss at any cost.
+A bad wife or girlfriend won’t kill you, but voltage and current can do so easily at a certain level.
+That’s why no one should play with electricity (power, voltage, and current) because it can be our friend, but it can also be our worst enemy.
+If we give it a chance, it will not hesitate to strike.

 Before we go in details, I will ask another question.
 If I kill you with a knife (don’t worry, I won’t but not guaranteed), will you blame the knife or me?
 Another way, Which is the killer, bullet or gunpowder?.
 Related to the topic, Which is the killer, Current or Voltage?